 Our trained therapists provide an intensive, comprehensive program for adults that struggle with emotional regulation and are at risk of self-injury or suicide.
 This program was developed by Dr. Marsha Lineman to treat individuals diagnosed with borderline personality disorder, and/or multiple mental health diagnoses.
 Research has demonstrated that DBT is the most effective treatment for reducing suicide and self-injury while helping people build a life worth living.
 Program components include individual therapy, skills training and phone coaching.

-*Training for DBT was provided by a generous donation in memory of John Beyerle, a long time therapist and Family Service Rochester.
+Training for DBT was provided by a generous donation in memory of John Beyerle, a long time therapist and friend of Family Service Rochester.

 Mental Health First Aid: